rootstrap/blog/content/Documentation Guidelines - Sebastián Caraballo.md

 Here at Rootstrap, we help our clients reach their business goals by developing high-quality, performant, and scalable software solutions.
 To achieve this, our team continuously focuses on improving all aspects of our processes, through several initiatives across all company departments.

-In this article, I'll go deep on why documentation is vital for the software development cycle.
+In this article, we will examine why documentation is vital for the software development cycle.

 ### **Why should we document?**